List of Yuri on Ice characters: Main characters

-The main protagonist, Yuuri is a 23-year-old (24 after episode 9) figure skater.
-Yuuri began skating at a very young age and aspires to become a great figure skater like his idol, Viktor Nikiforov.
-As stated by his teacher Minako, Yuuri is not a prodigy at skating, but his skills were honed by rigorous training, which also grants him good stamina.
+The main protagonist, Yuri is a 23-year-old (24 after episode 9) figure skater.
+Yuri began skating at a very young age and aspires to become a great figure skater like his idol, Victor Nikiforov.
+As stated by his teacher Minako, Yuri is not a prodigy at skating, but his skills were honed by rigorous training, which also grants him good stamina.
 He is Japan's top figure skater; his greatest skating assets are his peculiar sense of rhythm and unique step.
-However, Yuuri succumbs to pressure easily following the death of his pet poodle Victor.
+However, Yuri succumbs to pressure easily following the death of his pet poodle Victor.
 After failing during his first appearance at the Grand Prix Final, his self-confidence was greatly affected, leading to extreme anxiety and poor performances in following competitions.
 Dispirited, he returns to his home in Kyushu after 5 years abroad.

-Yuuri is kind, sensitive, and mild-mannered; he is also introverted and has a hard time opening himself up to others, preferring to be alone and practice ballet or ice skating than socializing with his peers.
+Yuri is kind, sensitive, and mild-mannered; he is also introverted and has a hard time opening himself up to others, preferring to be alone and practice ballet or ice skating than socializing with his peers.
 Despite having a lot of support from his family and friends, he greatly lacks self-esteem and is easily discouraged, causing bouts of anxiety.
-Contrary to how Yuuri sees himself due to his past failures, he is still considered Japan's best skater, having the loyal support of his fans and the juniors skaters that look up to him, much to his bewilderment.
-Under Viktor's tutelage, Yuuri slowly becomes more self-assured and confident, aiming to reinvent himself and putting more input into his programs as he strives to win the 2016–2017 Grand Prix series.
+Contrary to how Yuri sees himself due to his past failures, he is still considered Japan's best skater, having the loyal support of his fans and the juniors skaters that look up to him, much to his bewilderment.
+Under Victor's tutelage, Yuri slowly becomes more self-assured and confident, aiming to reinvent himself and putting more input into his programs as he strives to win the 2016–2017 Grand Prix series.